Azure/azure-workload-identity/docs/book/src/introduction.md

 *   Supports both **Linux** and **Windows** workloads
 *   Removes the need for Custom Resource Definitions and pods that intercept [Instance Metadata Service (IMDS)][10] traffic
 *   Avoids the complication and error-prone installation steps such as cluster role assignment from the previous iteration.

-## Limitations

-*   Workload Identity Federation is currently only supported for Azure AD Applications.
-Managed identity support will be coming soon.

 ## Getting started